First Presbyterian Church (Tulsa): 1910 to 1926

 In 1910, the church moved to a new three-story limestone building at the southeast corner of Seventh Street and Boston Avenue.
 It had a domed roof and Ionic columns on the porticos.
 The structure was demolished in the early 1950s and replaced by Kerr Building.

-The Tulsa Race Riot broke out on June 1, 1921, with whites attacking blacks all over the city and especially in their Greenwood District.
+The Tulsa race massacre broke out on June 1, 1921, with whites attacking blacks all over the city and especially in their Greenwood District.
 Rev. Kerr of FPC opened the basement of the Presbyterian church to house African-American refugees, primarily women and children, from the Greenwood district.
-Historian James Hirsch's 2002 book about the riot said that the bodies of four dead black men were left at the church door.
+Historian James Hirsch's 2002 book about the massacre said that the bodies of four dead black men were left at the church door.

 1926 to 2010

 The third permanent church building was completed in 1926, constructed adjacent to the 1910 structure.
 Mrs. Kerr dubbed the Gothic-style church the "high kirk" of Tulsa.
 This building is shown in the 2007 photo above.

 In 1928 the General Assembly of the PCUSA held its annual meeting at FPC, Tulsa.
 In 1932, Rev. Kerr was elected moderator of the General Assembly.

 Rev. Kerr retired as Senior Pastor in 1941.
 He served as Pastor Emeritus until his death.
 By 1941, church membership had grown to more than 3,200.
 The pace of growth continued under his successor, Dr. Edmund Miller, to more than 5,000.
 In 1948, the church was officially recognized as the second-largest Presbyterian church in the United States.

 The 1910 building was demolished in the early 1950s.
 It was replaced by the current C. W. Kerr Building, named after the long-term pastor.